lbrito1/android-analytics/README.md

 ```
 Then reload nginx with `nginx -s reload`.

-If you don't want to use SSL, just comment out the SSL-related parts of `nginx.conf` to stop getting warning messages from nginx.
+If you don't want to use SSL, you'll need to comment out the SSL-related parts of `nginx.conf` and run `.bin/restart.sh` to get Nginx working.

 ## Notes